How to Open a Hong Kong Stock Brokerage Account

 The Hong Kong Stock Exchange is only Asia’s third largest in terms of market cap.
 Yet it’s the most internationally-focused trading platform in the whole region.

-Considering the opportunities available, it is understandable why investors from all over the world are keen to invest in Hong Kong’s stock market.
+Considering the opportunities available, it’s understandable why investors from all over the world are keen to invest in Hong Kong’s stock market and open a brokerage account in “Asia’s World City”.

-The important question is: what’s the best way to buy stocks in Hong Kong as a foreigner?
+The harder question is: what’s the best way to trade Hong Kong stocks as a foreigner?

 But the easiest way doesn’t always mean it’s the best or lowest-cost method, though.
 The better way in our opinion?
 Opening a brokerage account in Hong Kong directly.